paspf/nanosam2/README.md

 ## Inference

+### Video

+Load all frames of a video at once into Nanosam2 and perform tracking of objects from any frame.

 ### Camera Live Streams

-Stream a video (of a camera or a video file) into Nanosam2.
+Stream a video (of a camera or a video file) frame by frame into Nanosam2.
+Perform tracking of objects from any frame.

 For ResNet18 backend: